spaceballone/swagger-test/docs/overview.md

 #### Notes on the entity data object
 There are a couple of critical items to watch out for when building the entityData object:
-* Each entity **must** include the required elements listed in the [vendor folder](https://tylertech.sharepoint.com/sites/Client/DI/AOIC/Program%201%20%203%20Prepare%20Solution/Forms/AllItems.aspx?RootFolder=%2Fsites%2FClient%2FDI%2FAOIC%2FProgram%201%20%203%20Prepare%20Solution%2FVendor%20docs%2FData%20Elements%20%2D%20ALL&FolderCTID=0x012000E4E5E251D4298743B4D89B00DBBF4D85&View=%7B0F3FBEB1%2DB9A9%2D4E2E%2D957E%2D9E4144F8F6F9%7D), in the format specified
+* **Data Elements** - Each entity **must** include the required elements listed in the [vendor folder](https://tylertech.sharepoint.com/sites/Client/DI/AOIC/Program%201%20%203%20Prepare%20Solution/Forms/AllItems.aspx?RootFolder=%2Fsites%2FClient%2FDI%2FAOIC%2FProgram%201%20%203%20Prepare%20Solution%2FVendor%20docs%2FData%20Elements%20%2D%20ALL&FolderCTID=0x012000E4E5E251D4298743B4D89B00DBBF4D85&View=%7B0F3FBEB1%2DB9A9%2D4E2E%2D957E%2D9E4144F8F6F9%7D), in the format specified.
-* This record of data should also include all the data elements that are available in your system
-* The RowID for each program must follow a specific format: `4 digit year-County-Case Type-Vendor ID-Unique Number`
-  * Example: `2023-cook-criminalfelony-tyl-1234`

 Failure to include these elements, or to format them in the right way could result in certification failure
+* **RowID** - Each object has a unique rowID.
+The RowID **must** follow a specific format: `4 digit year-County-Case Type-Vendor ID-Unique Number`.
+For example`2023-cook-criminalfelony-tyl-1234`

 ### Send the message
 Using the Bearer Token received from the Step 1, and the message prepared in the previous section, send an API